Fix “Object reference not set to an instance of an object” in Microsoft Visual Studio

 Uninstall and Reinstall the Vault Client

-1. Press the Windows key + R to open up a Run dialog box.
+1. Press Windows key + R to open the Run dialog box.

-Open up the Programs and Features menu
+Open the Programs and Features menu

-Uninstall the Autodesk vault
+Uninstall Autodesk Vault

-Starting the Autodesk Vault uninstallation process
+Starting Autodesk Vault uninstallation process

 Uninstall and Reinstall the Vault Server

-Open up the Programs and Features menu
+Programs and Features menu

-Uninstall the Autodesk Vault Professional Server
+Uninstall Autodesk Vault Professional Server

-Uninstalling the Autodesk Vault server installation
+Uninstall Autodesk Vault server

-12. Prevent antivirus interference (if applicable)
+12. Prevent Antivirus Interference (if applicable)

 ABOUT THE AUTHOR